theimo1221/Hoffmation-Express/README.md

    You can use the mainConfig.json.example as template and overview of which settings currently are available.

 ### Configure behavior
 Main behaviour settings of the library can be placed/changed in the `mainConfig.json` as mentioned above.

-Most settings should be self-explanatory, a few special settings
+## Running the software
+If you want to run the software and are sure you've set the project up correctly, just run `npm run start`.

-## Environmental notes
+### Environmental notes
 This project has been tested on
 - Debian 11
 - FreeBSD 12.2-p10